 The Center for Culture, Equity, and Empowerment (CCEE) is an on-campus haven for students of color (Asian American and Pacific Islander, Black and African Diasporic, Hispanic/Latino/a/x, Native American and Indigenous, and Southwest Asian and North African) to be seen and valued and to obtain a sense of belonging and liberation at Mason and in the world.
-Whether you hold marginalized identities or belong to social groups with privilege, you are encouraged to engage with CCEE to interrogate cultural norms and raise consciousness.
+Whether you identify as a student of color or not you are encouraged to engage with CCEE to identify ways to engage in difficult dialogue and navigate cross-cultural environments.